Yes, paperless LOLER records are legally valid. Here is why.

 Notify clients and update your process

-If you issue certificates to clients, tell them the format is changing — they'll receive access to a client portal instead of emailed PDFs.
-Most clients prefer this: self-service access is faster than waiting for a PDF by email.
+If you issue certificates to clients, let them know the format is changing.
+They will receive access to a client portal rather than emailed PDFs.
+Most clients prefer this: self-service access is faster than waiting for a document by email.

 6

-Keep your historical paper records until the digital record supersedes them.
-Do not destroy paper reports that are still within the legal retention period.
+Keep historical paper records until the digital record supersedes them.
+Do not destroy paper reports that are still within the legal retention period under LOLER Regulation 11.
 Scan and upload if you want everything in one system.

 Instant certificate delivery

-Report available to client the moment the inspection is submitted — no typing up, no emailing
+Report available to the client the moment the inspection is submitted.
+No typing up, no emailing, no waiting.

 Automated scheduling

-Next examination date tracked automatically — alerts fire 4 weeks before due date
+Next examination date tracked automatically.
+Alerts fire before the due date so nothing lapses.

-Find any asset's full examination history in seconds — by date, location, defect category
+Find any asset's full examination history in seconds, by date, location, or defect category.

 HSE audit readiness